jerry907/LiD-List-Decodable-Federated-Learning/README.md

 Installation
 -----------------
-This code is written in Python 3.8 and has been tested on PyTorch 1.4+.
+This code is written in 'Python 3.8.16' and 'pytorch 2.0.1 py3.8_cuda11.7_cudnn8.5.0_0'.
-A conda environment file is provided in `lidfl.yml` with all dependencies except PyTorch.
+A conda environment file is provided in `lidfl.yml`.
 It can be installed by using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) as follows